-Without an experienced legal expert on your side, it can be difficult to understand the merits of your case and you may not receive all the compensation you're entitled to under the relevant workers compensation scheme.
+Without an experienced legal expert on your side, it can be difficult to identify the merits of your case and you may not receive all the compensation you're entitled to under the relevant workers compensation scheme in your state.

-Even a small error or oversight could result in you receiving significantly less compensation then you may be entitled to.
-Engaging a lawyer means you can be sure your claim meets all the legal requirements.
+Engaging a workers compensation lawyer means you can be sure your claim meets all the legal requirements.

-Having a legal expert on your side will also help to prevent the defendant insurance company using legal manoeuvers in an effort to reject your claim.
-Personally dealing with insurance companies and their lawyers can be intimidating and frustrating.
+Having a legal expert on your side will help to prevent the defendant insurance company using legal manoeuvers in an effort to reject your claim.
+Dealing with insurance companies and their lawyers yourself can be intimidating and frustrating.
 You may not be aware of your right to appeal a decision by the insurer.
 Engaging a lawyer will help to put you on an equal playing field with the well-resourced defendant insurance company.